Delahoyde & Hughes

 Cephalus and Procris:

 Here's a tragic distrusting couple.
-Cephalus is the husband, abducted by the Dawn, and Procris sneaks about in the bushes.
+Cephalus is the husband, testing his wife's fidelity while in disguise.
+She runs away; and while suspecting Cephalus of an affair, Procris sneaks about in the bushes.
 Cephalus heaves a javelin, bringing about another tragic hunting accident.
-So take note: the animal you're shooting at may be your own wife (179).
+So take note: the animal you're shooting at may be your own wife.

 Metamorphoses Book VIII